 Morning Headlines | Concern over new move on order and new McSkimming scandal details emerge | Monday, February 23, 2026

-Emergency services were called to Mt Taranaki at about 2.15pm yesterday, after receiving reports of a hiking group in trouble.
+Emergency services were called to the mountain at 2.15pm yesterday following reports a hiking group was in trouble, with one person requiring CPR.

 Five people were injured during a hike up Mt Taranaki on Sunday, with three in a serious condition.
-Photo / Mike Scott
+Photo / Brett Phibbs

-“Our thoughts are with the injured and their families, and we hope for the best outcome and a speedy recovery,” New Zealand Mountain Safety Council (NZMSC) chief executive Mike Daisley said.
+New Zealand Mountain Safety Council (NZMSC) chief executive Mike Daisley said their “thoughts are with the injured and their families, and we hope for the best outcome and a speedy recovery”.

 “We don’t have further information on this incident in Te Papa-Kura-o-Taranaki so we can’t comment on the specifics.
-However, we know it was a blustery, overcast day with low cloud and showers in the afternoon on Taranaki Maunga.”
+However, we know it was a blustery, overcast day with low cloud and showers in the afternoon on Taranaki Maunga,” he said.

-While it’s not yet known what trail the group had attempted, Daisley said the popular Summit Climb “is a serious undertaking that should not be underestimated”.
+While the trail the group had attempted remains unknown, Daisley said the popular Summit Climb “is a serious undertaking that should not be underestimated”.

 “While a day hike, it’s both technically and physically difficult, and conditions can change extremely quickly as it is an alpine environment,” he said.